vedant-spatil/RAG_Summarizer/README.md

 ## Overview

-Summarize any pdf with the help of RAG_Summarizer which using LLMWare
+Summarize any pdf with the help of RAG_Summarizer using LLMWare

 ## Demo